patrickbucher/factorizer/article/article.md

 - Elixir's `spawn/1` function starts a new process and returns a process identifier (PID), whereas Go's `go` keyword creates and starts a new goroutine and returns nothing.
-- Knowing a process's PID is sufficient to send it a message in Elixir, whereas in Go channels known to both goroutines are required for communication between them.
+- Knowing a process's PID is sufficient to send a message to it in Elixir, whereas in Go channels known to both goroutines are required for communication between them.
 - As a consequence, a goroutine can wait for a message from a specific channel (possibly only known to another specific goroutine), whereas in Elixir a process can just wait for any incoming message being sent from any other